peakmediation/Peak-Mediation-Android-SDK/README.md

           super.onDestroy();
         }

-2. Initialize peak sdk in your activity with your application id, PeakSdkUiHelper and PeakSdkListener.
+2. Initialize peak sdk in your **activity where you want to show ads** with your application id, PeakSdkUiHelper and PeakSdkListener.
 Use null for PeakSdkListener if you don't want to handle callbacks:

         PeakSdk.initialize(PEAK_APP_ID, uiHelper, peakSdkListener);